About the Moran Contemporary Photographic Prize

 For 2020 and considering the huge changes in the photographic media environment over the past decade, the Moran Arts Foundation will be taking time to review the existing format of the Moran Contemporary Photographic Prize.
 Whilst the review is underway, there will be no Moran Contemporary Photographic Prize.
 The Moran Arts Foundation is committed to supporting and nurturing this vibrant evolving art form in the years ahead.

 Established in 2007, the Moran Contemporary Photographic Prize (MCPP) is a national competition that awards and promotes Australian contemporary photography and excellence in all forms of still, photo based artwork - including analogue and digital photography or staged and directorial photo-media work.

-There are many ways to interpret this brief, but we are after your perspective on contemporary Australian society, your life, your dreams, your abilities, your inabilities, your mates, your loves.
+There are many ways to interpret this brief, but we are after your perspective on contemporary Australian society, your life, your dreams, your abilities, your inabilities, your mates, your loves, your environment & your landscape.
 We want the good, the bad, the ugly, the beautiful and the everyday.
 Entries are NOT restricted to portraits.

-Secondary School Students, Year 11 to 12 - The winner is awarded $5,000 and their school is awarded $5,000 for the development of arts at the school;
+Secondary School Students, Year 11 to 12 - The winner is awarded $5,000 and their school is offered a free photographic workshop;

-Secondary School Students, Years 9 to 10 - The winner is awarded $3,000 and their school is awarded $3,000 for the development of arts at the school;
+Secondary School Students, Years 9 to 10 - The winner is awarded $3,000 and their school is offered a free photographic workshop;

-Secondary School Students, Years 7 to 8 - The winner is awarded $2,000 and their school is awarded $2,000 for the development of arts at the school;
+Secondary School Students, Years 7 to 8 - The winner is awarded $2,000 and their school is offered a free photographic workshop;

 Primary School Student Category, Kindergarten to Year 6 - A digital camera will be awarded to 25 selected winners plus a certificate of merit.